Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Dave Quak

-You do that.
-So yeah.
-I didn't know that.
+You do that?
+I didn’t know.

 00:24:00:03 - 00:24:08:15